-Attorney Fred Pritzker was retained by a woman who ate lettuce contaminated with E. coli O145 bacteria and then developed hemolytic uremic syndrome (HUS).
-HUS is a life-threatening illness that can cause kidney failure, central nervous system damage, heart problems, pancreatitis, and other serious medical conditions.
+Hemolytic uremic syndrome (HUS), a complication of E. coli, is a life-threatening illness that can cause kidney failure, central nervous system damage, heart problems, pancreatitis, and other serious medical conditions.

 The evidence gathered in the investigation pointed to shredded romaine lettuce from one processing facility as the source of the outbreak.
 The “smoking gun” was finding the outbreak strain of E. coli O145 in an unopened package of shredded romaine lettuce a school had purchased from a processing facility.

 - Stroke from E. coli and Hemolytic Uremic Syndrome